thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2020-02-06-type-safe-payments-with-nextjs-and-typescript.md

 };
 ```

-**_NOTE_**: Do make sure to only use `process.env.STRIPE_SECRET_KEY` in the API routes ([`/pages/api` folder](https://github.com/thorsten-stripe/nextjs-typescript-react-stripe-js/tree/master/pages/api) and subfolders), since Next.js will replace the `env` variables with their respective values during build time!
+**_NOTE_**: Do make sure to only use secrets in the API routes ([`/pages/api` folder](https://github.com/zeit/next.js/tree/canary/examples/with-stripe-typescript/pages/api) and subfolders), since Next.js will replace the `env` variables with their respective values during build time!
+The publishable key can be included in any of our client-side components.

-When we deploy our site with [Now](https://zeit.co/now), we will nedd to [add the secrets to our Now account](https://zeit.co/docs/v2/serverless-functions/env-and-secrets) using the CLI:
+When we deploy our site with [Now](https://zeit.co/now), we will need to [add the secrets to our Now account](https://zeit.co/docs/v2/serverless-functions/env-and-secrets) using the CLI:

     now secrets add stripe_publishable_key pk_***
     now secrets add stripe_secret_key sk_***